kaisyQ/catefories_php/README.md

 ### to export first level categoris run php src/TxtExportFirstLevelCategories.php

-### to see categories menu you need to run a localhost server by command  php -S localhost:8000 and get http://localhost:8000/list_menu.php
+### to see categories menu you need to run a localhost server by using command  php -S localhost:8000 and get http://localhost:8000/list_menu.php